-Mayor Carlson moved to approve the minutes from the October 2021 meeting and Mr. Jacobson seconded the motion.
+Dr. Mahoney moved to approve the minutes from the March 2022, meeting and Mr. Steen seconded the motion.
 On a voice vote, the motion carried.

 3. APPROVE ORDER OF AGENDA

-Mr. Steen moved to approve the order of the agenda and Mr. Costin seconded the motion.
+Dr. Mahoney moved to approve the order of the agenda and Mr. Steen seconded the motion.
 On a voice vote, the motion carried.

 4. APPROVAL OF BILLS

-Mr. Steen moved to approve the bills as presented by Mr. Costin and Mayor Carlson seconded the motion.
+Dr. Mahoney moved to approve the bills as presented and Mr. Redlinger seconded the motion.
 On a roll call vote, the motion carried.

 5. FINANCIAL REPORT

-Mr. Jacobson moved to approve the financial report as presented by Mr. Costin and Mr. Steen seconded the motion.
+Dr. Mahoney moved to approve the financial report as presented and Mr. Steen seconded the motion.
 On a roll call vote, the motion carried.

 6. EXECUTIVE DIRECTOR FINANCIAL REPORT